kubeshop/testkube/docs/docs/testkube-cloud/articles/status-pages.md

 Test Grouping: Group related tests logically, making it easier for users to navigate and understand the status of different parts of your software services.

-Real-Time Updates: Ensure that incident update are added in real-time to reflect the most current information.
+Real-Time Updates: Ensure that incident updates are added in real-time to reflect the most current information.

 Incident History: Maintain a visible incident history or log so users can review past incidents and resolutions.